 I am all for less-is-more with gifts.
 I’d rather find one or two quality items or experiences that actually bring joy or function to the recipient, rather than buying a bunch of random junk so there is “stuff” to unwrap.

-Shaker eggs are ever so popular with little people, including babies.
-They’re light-weight so babies can lift them and they make that fun sound.
+- Shaker eggs – They’re light-weight so babies can lift them, and they make that fun sound.
 We shake them to music, roll them down the slide, play grocery shopping with them and more.
-My girls haven’t tired of them in over 2 years of use.

 Before I get to physical items, don’t forget about looking into any experiences local to the child you’re shopping for!
 Think: